 Whether it's a tiny 200-square-foot apartment or an expansive Spanish colonial home, some spaces just have an effortless cool factor that's hard to pinpoint.
-To find out exactly what sets a well-styled space apart from the rest, we consulted a Los Angeles-based interior designer who has a penchant for decorating striking homes that give us serious chills (in a good way): Joyce Downing Pickens of JDP Interiors.
+To find out exactly what sets a well-styled space apart from the rest, we consulted a Los Angeles-based interior designer who has a penchant for decorating striking homes that give us serious chills: Joyce Downing Pickens of JDP Interiors.

-Ahead, the interior designer reveals the one item to ditch from every room to instantly make your entire home look more stylish (and the items to replace them with instead).
+Ahead, Pickens reveals the one item to ditch from every room to instantly make your entire home more stylish (and which items to replace them with instead).

 Ditch: The shoe rack.

 "When guests walk into your home, they should see something welcoming and interesting," says Pickens.
-"After all first impressions are everything.
-So a dirty shoe rack is just not chic."
+"After all, first impressions are everything."

 Add: A bench or credenza.

 "Instead, add a bench or credenza with a shoe basket underneath if you need the storage," recommends the designer.

 "Ditch the small tchotchke accessories that end up just looking like clutter."